MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 This solution intended to be a "provisory" one, while Hubitat moves ahead with the BETA and awards us with a full API to access files from apps and drivers.

-**NOTE:** This solution itself is a BETA version - users input is expected and very welcome!
+**NOTE:** This solution itself is a BETA version - your input is expected and very welcome!

 ## HFD - "The Good, the Bad and the Ugly"